 Reoccurring Mastitis caused by baby’s inability to transfer milk well.

-When you see even one or a few of these symptoms it is recommended to see a lactation consultant or physician that knows about posterior tongue ties.
+When you see even one or a few of these symptoms it is recommended to see an IBCLC or physician that knows about posterior tongue ties.
 If the person you see says there is not a tongue tie, it is still possible that they have a posterior tongue tie and the person you saw only knows about anterior tongue ties.

 Why we take care of tongue tie: